PPL-IIITA/ppl-assignment-saiakhilaloor/README.md

 # To run question 2:
 python Que2.py

-# To see documentation open docs/index.html
+To see documentation open docs/index.html

-# This build was tested on Ubuntu 16.04
+This build was tested on  Ubuntu 16.04

+Documentation by
+# Epydoc